numero2/contao-proper-filenames/README.md

 Commands
 ---

-Recursively sanitize all files and folders in a given directory
+Recursively sanitize all files and folders in a given directory.

 ```sh
 contao-console contao:proper-filenames:sanitize myfolder -r
 ```

-The extension only analyses files that are stored in Contao's DBFS (tl_files).
-The DBFS should be synchronised before the call - either via the File manager in the backend or with the following console call:
+The extension only analyzes files that are stored in Contao's DBAFS (tl_files).
+The DBAFS should be synchronized before the call - either via the `File manager` in the Backend or with the following console call:

 ```sh
 contao-console contao:filesync